Quincy House Sophomore Advising FAQ | Advising Programs Office Web Site

 6. What are the other dates I should mark on my academic calendar?

-7. Who signs my Study Card during the Fall semester?
+7. Who signs off on my Crimson Cart during the Fall semester?

 Your Sophomore Adviser does.
 By contrast, in the Spring semester, the Concentration Advisor in your new concentration will have this role.